Mokkapps/website/src/content/posts/2021/2021-11-01___why-i-love-vue-3-s-composition-api/index.md

 Since Vue 3 we can **additionally** use [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api) to build Vue components.

 [[info]]
-| ℹ️ Composition API is fully optional, and we can still use Options API in Vue 3.
+| Composition API is fully optional, and we can still use Options API in Vue 3.

 In my [demo application](https://stackblitz.com/edit/vue-3-composition-api-demo?file=src/App.vue) I use the same template for all Vue components, so let's focus on the `<script>` part of the [CounterCompositionApi.vue](https://github.com/Mokkapps/vue-3-composition-api-demo/blob/master/src/components/CounterCompositionApi.vue) component: